mattermost/docs/source/developer/developer-setup.md

 	3. `cd src/github.com/mattermost`
 	4. `git clone https://github.com/<username>/platform.git`
 	5. `cd platform`
-7. Run unit tests on Mattermost using `make test` to make sure the installation was successful
+7. Run unit tests on Mattermost using `make test` to confirm the installation succeeded
-8. If the tests passed, you can run `make clean-docker` to clean the database, then `make run` to start Mattermost
+8. If the tests passed, you run `make clean-docker` to clean the database, then `make run` to start Mattermost
-9. Browse to `localhost:8065`, and you will be prompted to create an account.
-This account will have System Administrator privileges.
+9. Browse to `http://localhost:8065` to create an account.
+The first account created has System Administrator privileges.
 10. You can stop Mattermost using `make stop`
 11. If you want to setup for cross compilation (required for the `make package` and dependant targets) run:
     - Note: You can skip the platform you are on because you have that target installed by default.